 I actually hadn’t heard or even thought about the album in a long time.
 When I listened to it, it was just as good, mystical and jazzy as I remembered.
 First song “Father of Day, Father of Night,” is a radical revisit of a Bob Dylan song, originally just called “Father of Night.”
 It came from an album called New Morning, an odd but good album Dylan put out to counter his disastrous Self Portrait.

-The link below is to the entire album.
 If you’re a prog-rock fan and you can spare 45 minutes, check the whole album out.
 If not, at least go out to about 9:48 and listen to “In the Beginning, Darkness.”
 The guitar tradeoff is awesome.
 This is the kind of shit bands used to routinely put out back then:

 Manfred Mann’s Earth Band is still very much around and in fact, are touring Switzerland, Germany, Austria and Sweden in May.

 2 thoughts on “Featured Album – Solar Fire – Manfred Mann’s Earth Band”